Introduction to Test Plan Template

-A test plan is a document that gives a blueprint for testing method, strategy, selection of hardware/software, schedule plan and estimation of deliverables.
+The following article provides an outline for Test Plan Template.
+A test plan is a document that gives a blueprint for testing method, strategy, selection of hardware/software, schedule plan, and estimation of deliverables.
 It manages my test manager.

 Let’s see one of example, one of meeting test manager asks a team to do test plan for this project and team are not interest, In such case how the test manager wants to handle this situation.